 Reasons to Use Self Hosted WordPress Blogging Platform

-- WordPress is free to download and use
+- WordPress platform is free to download and use

-- It’s easy to install with one click
+- It’s easy to install WordPress with one click

-- There are thousands of free and paid plugins to extend your site’s functionality
+- There are thousands of free and paid WordPress plugins to extend your site’s functionality.

-- There are affordable themes for no-code website customization
+- There are affordable and premium themes for no-code website customization

-- You have the ability to monetize your travel blog in many different ways
+- You can monetize your travel blog in many different ways with a self-hosted WordPress Account

-Now that we’ve established that a premium WordPress blogging platform is ideal for your new blog instead of free hosted platforms, let’s move on to the next step.
+Now that we’ve established that installing the WordPress web blogging platform is ideal for your new blog instead of free hosted platforms, let’s move on to the next step.

 Step 4: Decide Your Domain Name

-Your next step is to choose a name for your travel blog.
-The name you pick is going to serve as a foundation for your brand, so it’s important to take the step seriously.
+The next step in our step-by-step guide is to learn while you try to understand how to start a travel blog is choosing a name for your travel blog.
+The name you pick will serve as a foundation for your brand, so it’s essential to take the step seriously.

-Try to stay away from overused travel buzzwords like “Wandering”, “Wanderlust”, “Vagabond”, “Nomad”, “Roaming”, etc. Instead, find unique, non-cliché words that will set you apart from other travel bloggers.
+Whjen you start blogging, try to stay away from overused travel buzzwords like “Wandering,” “Wanderlust,” “Vagabond,” “Nomad,” “Roaming,” etc. Instead, find unique, non-cliché words that will set you apart from other travel bloggers.

 When picking a blog name, you need to get creative while keeping some best practices in mind, and I’ve written an article with all the tips you need to help you pick the perfect name for your blog.